alison985/setting-up-mac-dev-environment/ubuntu-22.04-jammy-framework.md

     ```
     * Restart.
     * Open "Software" app.
 Search for toggl and install "Toggl Track".
-1. Install Github Desktop
+1. Install Github Desktop.
-    * Ensure connection with Gitlab.
-        * Does need key to gitlab created.
+    * Login to Github.
-        * Must pull repo through Terminal CLI from Gitlab and _then_ you can use it in Github for Desktop.
-Github for Desktop, on Linux at least, no longer offers a GUI interface for connecting to non-Github or local repo sources.
+    * Clone repos from Gitlab with your personal access token.

 ## Configuration
 1. Favorite Apps to your dock/sidebar.
 You want a minimum of: Terminal, Settings, Firefox, Files, Slack, Zoom, Calculator, LibreOffice, Note-taking app.
 Others to consider: screenshot, Thunderbird or email client, Software Updater
 1. Change dot files to personal defaults
     * `.bash_profile` on Mac = `.profile` on Linux Ubuntu.
 See README.md in this repo.
+1. Log into Zoom and Teams to make sure your mic and video are working.
+1. Log into Pocket and Pinterest from your browser.
+1. Setup relevant email accounts in Thunderbird or other smail client.

 ### Install via Terminal